A version of this story first appeared on MLB.com on Nov. 21.

 Cole’s projected ERA by year

+In this scenario, Cole’s ERA wouldn’t rise above 3.00 until his eighth season with the Yankees.
 To put that in context, no starting pitcher had a sub-3.00 ERA in each of the past seven seasons.
 Max Scherzer and Clayton Kershaw each did it six times in the last seven years, and no other pitcher did it more than four times.

 The next step was for MLB.com senior data architect Tom Tango to take the projections for Cole’s rate stats, combine them with his projections for innings pitched, and produce WAR values.
 The innings projections were based on what pitchers of similar ages have done in the past.